bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

     // The final way to deal with decimal math operations in javascript is by not using them at all.
 So instead of using 300.3 * 3 we can multiply our decimal number by 10 since we only have one decimal after the . in this case to make it an integer.
 Then divide the whole thing by 10 to ffset when we multiplied by 10 to get it back to the correct value.

     ((300.3 * 10) * 3) / 10; // 900

+## X and Y question

+    var x = 10;
+    // we define the variable x in the global scope and we set it equal to 10

+    function y() { // we then define a function called y x = 100;  // we set x = 100
+    At first it looks like we are reassigning our global variable x to 100 since we are not using any keywords like var let or const. to define our new x variable.
+    When we don't use any keywords to define a variable, it becomes a global variable even if it's inside a function scope or a block scope.

+    return;

+    function x() {} // inside of our y function, the x function is being hoisted to the top of the scope }

+    y();

+    console.log(x); // 10

+    // We get 10 because of hoisting in Javascript.
+All variables and all functions are hoisted in javascript
+---
+    function y() {
+    function x() {}
+    x = 100;
+    return;

+    // looks more like this because of hoisting and it is being written as a function declaration